Jul 12, 2024

 Unlike other types of drug or alcohol withdrawal, cannabis withdrawal symptoms are not thought to become severe enough to be life-threatening.
 However, this doesn’t mean that the detox stage is easy or that you should be expected to go through it alone.

 Help is available to get you through cannabis detox and on the road to recovery.
-For detox services near you, the Substance Abuse and Mental Health Services Administration offers both an online directory of providers and a 24-hour National Helpline that can be reached at 1-800-662-HELP (4357).
+For detox services near you, the Substance Abuse and Mental Health Services Administration offers an online directory of providers and a 24-hour National Helpline at 1-800-662-HELP (4357).

 Never be afraid to reach out.
 The help you need is waiting for you.